Urban air mobility: Pre-history

-Beginning in the early 1950s, air operators offered UAM air taxis services via helicopters in a handful of U.S. cities, including New York, Los Angeles, and San Francisco.
+Beginning in the early 1950s, air operators offered UAM air taxi services via helicopters in a handful of U.S. cities, including New York, Los Angeles, and San Francisco.
 In 1964, New York Airways (NYA) and Pan American offered more than 30 flights between John F. Kennedy International Airport and Newark Liberty International Airport with stops in Manhattan such as Wall Street.
 The average cost for a one-way fare was $4–11.

-From 1964 to 1968, PanAm offered regular helicopter connections between midtown Manhattan and John F. Kennedy International Airport, allowing for passengers to connect directly to their flights from the New York City Pan American building.
+From 1964 to 1968, PanAm offered regular helicopter connections between midtown Manhattan and John F. Kennedy International Airport, allowing passengers to connect directly to their flights from the New York City Pan American building.
 The service was halted in 1979 after a crash in 1977 killed four people on the roof and one on the ground below.
 In the 1980s, Trump Shuttle offered helicopter service between Wall Street and LaGuardia Airport, utilizing Sikorsky S-61 helicopters.
 The service was discontinued in the 1990s after Trump Shuttle was acquired by US Airways.
 In 1986, Helijet began as a helicopter airline with routes between Vancouver and Victoria in British Columbia.

 BLADE, launched in 2014 in New York City, providing helicopter-based air taxi services.
 BLADE has since launched similar services in the San Francisco Bay Area and Mumbai.
 In 2017 Voom, a subsidiary of aircraft maker Airbus, flew more than 15,000 passengers in São Paulo, Brazil using Airbus helicopters.
 The Voom UAM demonstration program operated for four years and was shut down in March 2020.
 In 2019, Uber began to offer Uber Copter in Lower Manhattan New York to John F. Kennedy International Airport.
 Some cities have encouraged the idea of inexpensive, point-to-point air travel as a way of reducing traffic congestion and moving goods.